satya-das/cib/README.md

 **CIB achieves all its functionalities by using few simple design rules:**

 1. CIB produces glue code for both library and clients.
-2. Library side glue code converts C++ objects into C objects.
+2. Library side glue code creates method tables for all compound objects like class/struct/union/namespace.
-3. Client side glue code converts C objects into C++ objects.
+3. Client side glue code only uses opaque pointer and function pointer of method-tables that are exported by library.
-4. Only PODs cross DLL boundary.
+4. Only PODs cross component boundary.
 5. All function calls between two CIB layers (i.e. library glue code and client glue code) use calling convention that is supported by all compilers, e.g. **__stdcall** convention for x86 architecture.
 6. Pointer of an object belonging to one binary component is never dereferenced by another and they are only treated as opaque objects.
 7. Virtual function table of one component is not directly accessed by another component.
 8. CIB generates table of functions called MethodTable that are independent of compiler and remain binary compatible because new functions are only added at the end and removal of function does not affect other functions.

-**Note that all these restriction are not imposed on library/client developers.
-The CIB layer, which is automatically generated, takes care of all these rules.**

-All in all `cib` avoids sharing of compiler generated stuffs across component boundary.
-Below are the list of compiler generated stuff that can cause problem:
+All in all `cib` avoids sharing of compiler generated problematic stuffs across component boundary.
+Below is the list of such compiler generated stuffs:
 1. Mangled function name.
 2. Virtual function table.
 3. Object layout.
 4. Underlying integer type of `enum`.
+5. RTTI.
-5. Funnction calling mechanism which is affected by function calling convention.
+6. Funnction calling mechanism which is affected by function calling convention.
 For this problem `cib` just uses same calling convention for both library and clients.

 <a name="howcibworks"></a>

-## 1.8\.
+## 8\.
 How CIB works
  Following are the broad things that CIB does:

-  - CIB parses all public C/C++ header files of library and creates two sets of files.
+  - CIB parses all public header files of library and creates two sets of files.
   - One set of files should be compiled with the library.
 We will call it library side glue code
   - The other set should be used by the client of the library.
 This is client side glue code.
   - Library side glue code defines raw C APIs for all functions including class methods, constructors, and destructors.
   - Implementation of such C APIs are just to delegate the call to original function/method/constructor/destructor/etc.
   - All C APIs are assigned an integer value as its ID.
 This ID for an API will remain same across releases.
-  - For every class/struct/union/namespace a **MethodTable** is defined which is an array of function pointers.
+  - For every class/struct/union/namespace a **MethodTable** is defined which is basically an array of function pointers.
   - Library side glue code exports a C function that returns **MethodTable** for given class/struct/union/namespace ID.
   - Class definitions for client is generated with same class-name but without any data member other than an opaque pointer to original class defined by library.
 In *CIB terminology* classes that are seen by client are called **proxy-classes** and the opaque pointer held by proxy-class is called **handle**.
-This is basically pimpl pattern with pimpl pointing to object across DLL boundary.
+This is basically pimpl pattern (aka bridge pattern) with pimpl pointing to object across component boundary.
   - Function ID is used as an index to fetch function pointer from **MethodTable**.
   - Implementation of all functions including class methods, constructors, and destructors for classes at client side are provided by means of invoking function pointer.

-<a name="nonbreakingchanges"></a>

-## 1.9\.
-Non breaking changes
-  Some changes are conceptually unimportant for clients of a library but they can break binary compatiblity of library and client.
-CIB makes client resilient against such changes and so client remain binary compatible with library even when such changes are made.
-Below are such changes that client built with SDK generated by CIB are resilient against:
-- Any change in internal data member of a class.
-- Change in order of virtual functions of a class.
-- Change in inheritance that doesn't violate previous is-a relationship.
-For example if a class starts deriving from one more base class without removing previous base class then client will remain binary compatible because the is-a relation client is aware of hasn't changed.
-Similarly if a class changes it's base class to another derived class of it's previous base class then also client will remain binary compatible because of same reason that previous is-a relation is still intact.
-- Change in `inline`ness of a function.
-For CIB generated SDKs all inline functions are basically non-inlined and so it doesn't make any difference if `inline`ness of a function is changed.
-- Change in parameter type from by-value to by-const-ref or vice verse.
-Client shouldn't bother if the passed parameter is passed by value or by const-ref (ignoring performance concern of course).

 <a name="example"></a>

-### 1.9.1\.
+### 8.1\.
 Example
 For working example see projects **shape** and **draw** in test folders.

 **shape** is the library that provides definition of various shape classes, like Circle, Rectangle, etc.